Paloma Recipe: Our Crafted Version

 In the states, this Paloma Cocktail has always been living under the shadow of her most popular sister Margarita, but times are changing.
 Grapefruit, the distinctive ingredient of the drink, is one of the most harvested fruits in US soil; a real beauty about this drink is that if it’s too much of a hassle to get freshly squeezed juice, a good pink grapefruit soda like 3 Cents will more than do the trick.

-The classic Paloma Cocktail brings together the bitter citrus flavor of grapefruit, the sweetness of agave syrup or soda, lime acid and a spicy and salty rim to give a true explosion of flavors.
+The Paloma Cocktail brings together the bitter citrus flavor of grapefruit, the sweetness of agave syrup, lemon acid and a spicy and salty rim to give a true explosion of flavors.
 But enough talking, let’s fix ourselves some delicious Palomas.

 Paloma Drink Recipe Ingredients